Take a Hike Tours

 Entertaining and educational, these tours offer visitors and residents alike the opportunity to learn about the history, culture and future plans of each tour area.
 Geared towards adults, the tours also offer younger audience members the chance to explore Cleveland in a whole new way.

-In 2013, the Take a Hike program was awarded an International Downtown Association Merit Award.
+In 2014, the Take a Hike program was recognized with a Dominion Community Impact Award, and in 2013, the program was awarded an International Downtown Association Merit Award.

 Take a Hike Tour Descriptions